add2cal/add-to-calendar-button/README.md

 ## ▶️ Demo

-See [add-to-calendar-button.com](https://add-to-calendar-button.com/) for a live demo.
+See [add-to-calendar-button.com](https://add-to-calendar-button.com/) for a live demo and playground.

 And remember to [⭐ **star** this repository](#) in order to stay up-to-date and save it for later! 🤗